 How can something you do for comfort be hell?

 I know lots of people like me who struggle with their weight.
 For some it is just post-holiday excess or baby weight – a blip in an otherwise healthy lifestyle.
-But for others like me, it is a struggle that is much deeper than the level of diet and exercise, and it was this I wanted to highlight, to help myself and others with their emotional eating.
+But for others like me, it is a struggle that is much deeper than the level of diet and exercise, it is known as emotional eating.

 How it all started